-Summary of Recommended A Actions and Fair Housing Impleme entation Plan Recommended Actions Related Impediments Possible Funding Sources Timeline (Based on Program Years) PY 2021 Proposed Actions PY 2021 Milestones 6.
+Recommended A Related Possible Funding Timeline (Based on PY 2021 Proposed Recommended Actions Impediments Sources Program Years) Actions PY 2021 Milestones 6.
 Fund the creation or preservation accessible rental units Through HCD's Multifamily Housing Development Program, rental developments must produce a minimum number of Section 504 accessible rental units.
 HCD's Home Repair Programs will prioritize persons with disabilities, seniors, and families with children.
 This action will increase the availability of quality accessible units for 50 low- and moderate-income households directly addressing the lack of accessible housing.
 4. Lack of Accessible Housing for Persons with Disabilities CDBG HOME Start: 2020 Complete: Ongoing Fund creation or preservation 4 Section 504 accessible rental units HCD funded the creation of 27 Section 504 accessible rental units.
-7. Expand homeownership opportunities by building new single family homes available for low- and moderate-income households HCD will build new homes through the CHDO Program and the New Home Development Program in areas that are high opportunity or having active reinvestment, such as in Complete Communities.
+Priority: High 7.
+Expand homeownership opportunities by building new single family homes available for low- and moderate-income households HCD will build new homes through the CHDO Program and the New Home Development Program in areas that are high opportunity or having active reinvestment, such as in Complete Communities.
 This action will provide new opportunities not currently available for low- and moderate-income households searching for homeownership.
 3. Lack of Housing Affordability and Options 5.
 Lack of Income/Funding HOME Start: 2020 Complete: Ongoing Build 10 new homes HCD has submitted 6 homes for permitting.
-8. Revise Chapter 42 Subdivision, Developments, and Platting The Planning and Development Department will work to revise Chapter 42 Subdivisions, Developments, and Platting in the City's Code of Ordinances.
+Priority: High 0.1.5.1.5(115.5.2.5.5.5 ODDO 0 41 0000 8.
+Revise Chapter 42 Subdivision, Developments, and Platting The Planning and Development Department will work to revise Chapter 42 Subdivisions, Developments, and Platting in the City's Code of Ordinances.
 Part of this process will include ways to promote or remove barriers to develop additional affordable homes in Houston.
 This action could encourage the development of affordable homes, thereby increasing the supply available.
-3. Lack of Housing Affordability and Options CDBG HOME Start: 2020 Complete: Ongoing Work with stakeholders to propose updates to Chapter 42 The Planning Department hosted 8 Livable Places Action Committee meetings as part of an ongoing series that includes feedback from stakeholder in order to revise Chapter 42.
+3. Lack of Housing Affordability and Options CDBG HOME Start: 2020 Complete: Ongoing Work with stakeholders to propose updates to Chapter 42 The Planning Department hosted 8 Livable Places Actior Committee meetings as part of an ongoing series that includes feedback from stakeholder in order to revise Chapter 42.
 Priority: High